cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
-- Allow/restrict list access, e.g.: shared, private
-- In the task list, derive group name from the database instead of URL query parameters
 - Allow for tasks to contain file uploads
 - Add a refresh button to the task list
 - Add a group